aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-doc/_index.md

 ---
-title: Convert PDF to Microsoft Word Document
+title: Convert PDF to Word
 type: docs
 weight: 230
 url: /net/convert-pdf-to-doc/
 ---
-# Convert PDF to Microsoft Word Document
+# Convert PDF to Word

 ## Convert PDF to DOC (Word 97-2003) file

 > Try online.
-You can check the quality of Aspose.PDF conversion and view the results online at this link: products.aspose.app/pdf/conversion/pdf-to-doc
+You can check the quality of Aspose.PDF conversion and view the results online at this [link](https://products.aspose.app/pdf/conversion/pdf-to-doc)

 Convert PDF file to DOC format with ease and full control.
 Aspose.PDF for .NET is flexible and supports a wide variety of conversions.
 Converting pages from PDF documents to images, for example, is a very popular feature.